Devanand-Binil/url-shortner/README.md

 ## Deployment

-You can access the deployed application [here](https://url-shortner-zq25.onrender.com/).
+You can access the deployed application [URL Shortner](https://url-shortner-zq25.onrender.com/).
+Please wait for 30 sec and reload .
+The website might have cycled down to cold storage

 ## Contributing